 - If your data is coming from a non-relational source, you need to transform it into rows and columns.
 Whether the data is from a relational or non-relational source, the data must be transformed to align with the column definitions for the table into which you plan to load the data.

-- Format data in the text file to align with the columns and data types in the SQL Data Warehouse destination table.
-Misalignment between data types in the external text files and the data warehouse table causes rows to be rejected during the load.
+- Format data in the text file to align with the columns and data types in the destination table.
+Misalignment between data types in the external text files and the SQL pool table causes rows to be rejected during the load.

 - Separate fields in the text file with a terminator.
-Be sure to use a character or a character sequence that is not found in your source data.
+Be sure to use a character or a character sequence that isn't found in your source data.
 Use the terminator you specified with CREATE EXTERNAL FILE FORMAT.

-4. Load the data into SQL Data Warehouse staging tables using PolyBase or the COPY statement
+4. Load the data using PolyBase or the COPY statement

 Options for loading with PolyBase and COPY statement

 To load data with PolyBase, you can use any of these loading options:

 - PolyBase with T-SQL works well when your data is in Azure Blob storage or Azure Data Lake Store.
 It gives you the most control over the loading process, but also requires you to define external data objects.
 The other methods define these objects behind the scenes as you map source tables to destination tables.
 To orchestrate T-SQL loads, you can use Azure Data Factory, SSIS, or Azure functions.